-COVID-19 Update: From Tuesday 27 July 11:59 pm all funerals will be restricted to a 50-person maximum Learn more
+COVID-19 Update: All funerals are currently restricted to a 10-person maximum.
+Learn more

 A Peaceful Haven For Families Wishing To Honour And Celebrate Life